fallenhitokiri/leeroyci/Readme.md

 ## Quickstart
 For now please check out the master branch of this repository and run it via `go run leeroy.go`.
 Binaries will be available with the first stable release.
-Master is always considered to be stable and ready for production.
+Master can be considered production ready.
+Development is used by people who want to have the latest features and can accept if smaller problems show up, but the goal is to keep it stable, too.

 ### Build Script
 Before you start make sure you have a script that is able to run tests for your repository.
 Two arguments are passed to your build script, the repository URL (first argument) and the branch name (second argument) to which was pushed.
 Let us use a really simple one for now